rancher-sandbox/docs.rancherdesktop.io/docs/getting-started/deployment.md

 ### Known Issues and Limitations

-* The `containerEngine.allowedImages` settings are currently the only ones that can be locked.
 * On macOS incorrectly formatted profiles are ignored instead of preventing the app from loading.
 * There is no way to set `diagnostics.showMuted` (and on Windows `WSL.integrations`) via deployment profile.
 * On macOS and Linux an abbreviated first-run dialog is still shown if the "defaults" profile does not provide a value for `application.pathManagementStrategy`.